Online Kernel CUSUM for Change-Point Detection: Methodology

-The GLR procedure \citep{lorden1971procedures} requires complete knowledge of $p$ but only assumes that the post-change distribution $q(\cdot;\theta)$ takes a known form with unknown parameter $\theta \in \Theta$.
-The GLR detection statistic is defined as which involves maximum likelihood estimation of both change-point location $\kappa$ and density parameter $\theta$.
-Although the inner supremum accounts for the unknown post-change distribution parameter, this renders the GLR statistic computationally inefficient and prevents it from being updated recursively like CUSUM \eqref{eq:cusum}.
+When the post-change distribution has unknown parameters $\theta$, the Generalized Likelihood Ratio (GLR) procedure \citep{lorden1971procedures,siegmund1995using} is used: which involves maximum likelihood estimation of both change-point location $\kappa$ and parameter $\theta$.
+Although the inner supremum accounts for the unknown post-change distribution parameter, the GLR statistic loses the recursive implementation.
 To reduce the computational cost, a {\it window-limited}~ GLR (W-GLR) is adopted by restricting the search for the potential change-point to the most recent $w$ data points, i.e., the outer maximization is over $\kappa \in [t-w:t-1]$.
-The window length parameter $w$ is crucial to the success of the W-GLR procedure. \citet{lai1995sequential} proved that, as $\gamma \rightarrow \infty$, the optimal window length under the Gaussian mean shift assumption is $w \sim \log \gamma.$ According to \citet{lai2001sequential}, by choosing such a window length, ``there is little loss of efficiency in reducing the computational complexity by the window-limited modification''.
+The window length parameter $w$ is crucial to the success of the W-GLR procedure, and \citet{lai1995sequential} proved that, as $\gamma \rightarrow \infty$, the optimal window length under the Gaussian mean shift assumption is $w \sim \log \gamma.$ According to \citet{lai2001sequential}, by choosing such a window length, ``there is little loss of efficiency in reducing the computational complexity by the window-limited modification''.